trello-archive/category-theory/README.md

 ## I have a question not answered here.

-During work hours if you write it into #haskell, you'll get an answer almost immediately.
+During work hours if you write it into
+#categories, you'll get an answer almost
+immediately.
 Otherwise, post it to [Basilica](https://basilica.horse).